 Joint mechanics are best addressed with corrective chiropractic adjustments to the affected joints.
 Active Release Technique ® muscle therapy is effective at restoring flexibility to tight damaged muscles, nerves, tendons, fascia and ligaments.
 Working with chiropractors who understand golf and the swing mechanics of the sport can be a life-saver.

 Chiropractors not only help golfers feel better by readjusting and decompressing their spine, but can also provide advice that helps them prevent future injury and even lower their score.

 To hit longer and more powerful golf shots, you must be willing to improve your posture and flexibility.
 This is the domain of Chiropractic care for over 100 years.

 About Us: Headed by a keen golfer himself, Dr Mike Badke, our chiropractic clinic is fully catered to assist with all your sports, work and personal related injuries.
 We have a highly tailored and personalised approach to your treatment plan.
 We look beyond your injury and also consider your overall lifestyle and health goals when managing your injuries.
-We are conveniently located in the Sydney CBD, near the corner of Hunter Street across from Wynyard station.
+We are conveniently located in Pitt Street in the Sydney CBD, near the corner of Martin Place across from Angel Pl.